Alpha-synuclein: In the enteric nervous system (ENS)

 First characterisations of aSyn aggregates in the ENS of PD patients has been performed on autopsied specimens in the late 1980s.
 It is yet unknown if the microbiome changes associated with PD are consequential to the illness process or main pathophysiology, or both.

 Individuals diagnosed with various synucleinopathies often display constipation and other GI dysfunctions years prior to the onset of movement dysfunction.

-Alpha Synuclein potentially connects the gut-brain axis in Parkinson's disease patients.
+Alpha synuclein potentially connects the gut-brain axis in Parkinson's disease patients.
 Common inherited Parkinson disease is associated with mutations in the alpha-synuclein (SNCA) gene.
 In the process of seeded nucleation, alpha-synuclein acquires a cross-sheet structure similar to other amyloids.

-The enterobacteriaceae, which are quite common in the human gut, can create curli, which are functional amyloid proteins.
+The Enterobacteriaceae, which are quite common in the human gut, can create curli, which are functional amyloid proteins.
 The unfolded amyloid CsgA, which is secreted by bacteria and later aggregates extracellularly to create biofilms, mediates adherence to epithelial cells, and aids in bacteriophage defense, forms the curli fibers.
 Oral injection of curli-producing bacteria can also boost formation and aggregation of the amyloid protein Syn in old rats and nematodes.
 Host inflammation responses in the intestinal tract and periphery are modulated by curli exposure.
 Studies in biochemistry show that endogenous, bacterial chaperones of curli are capable of briefly interacting with Syn and controlling its aggregation.

 The clinical and pathological findings support the hypothesis that aSyn disease in PD occurs via a gut-brain pathway.
-For early diagnosis and early management in the phase of creation and propagation of aSyn, it is therefore of utmost importance to identify pathogenic aSyn in the digestive system, for example, by GIT biopsies.
+For early diagnosis and early management in the phase of creation and propagation of aSyn, it is therefore of utmost importance to identify pathogenic aSyn in the digestive system, for example, by gastrointestinal tract (GIT) biopsies.

 According to a growing body of research, intestinal dysbiosis may be a major factor in the development of Parkinson's disease by encouraging intestinal permeability, gastrointestinal inflammation, and the aggregation and spread of asyn.

-Not just in the CNS but in other peripheral tissues as well, such as the GIT, has physiological aSyn expression and its phosphorylated variants, as well.
-As suggested by Borghammer and Van Den Berge (2019), one approach is to recognise the possibility of PD subtypes with various aSyn propagation methods, including either a PNS-first or CNS-first route.
+Not just the CNS but other peripheral tissues, such as the GIT, have physiological aSyn expression as well as its phosphorylated variants.
+As suggested by Borghammer and Van Den Berge (2019), one approach is to recognise the possibility of PD subtypes with various aSyn propagation methods, including either a peripheral nervous system (PNS)-first or a CNS-first route.

 While the GI tract has been linked to other neurological disorders such autism spectrum disorder, depression, anxiety, and Alzheimer's disease, protein aggregation and/or inflammation in the gut represent a new topic of investigation in synucleinopathies.